Ellipsoul/bughouse-chess/README.md

 - The browser **does not** talk to Firestore directly.
 - The app calls a server endpoint (`/api/metrics/game-load`) which increments/reads a counter stored at Firestore document `metrics/global`.

+This project also uses **Firebase Analytics** (via **Firebase Web SDK**) to track user interactions:

+- **Load Game button clicks**: tracked with event `load_game_button_click`
+- Firebase Analytics has built-in throttling to prevent excessive event logging
+- Analytics is initialized automatically on the client side and gracefully handles cases where it's not configured or not supported

 ### Chess / bughouse domain logic